visitbethel/docker-enabler/README.md

 Runtime Grid Library
 --------------------------------------
 The Enabler Runtime Grid Library is created by building the maven project.
-The build depends on the **SilverFabricSDK.jar** file that is distributed with TIBCO Silver Fabric.
+The build depends on the **SilverFabricSDK.jar** file that is distributed with `TIBCO Silver Fabric SDK API`.
-The SilverFabricSDK.jar file needs to be referenced in the maven pom.xml or it can be placed in the project root directory.
+The `SilverFabricSDK.jar` file needs to be referenced in the maven pom.xml or it can be placed in the project root directory.

 ```bash
 mvn package